-In this page, you will find a list of 21 quotes from Paul Butler, from different articles.
-We analyzed 7 articles in which Paul Butler has been quoted in topics like Tete and Molina.
-Paul Butler’s most recent quote is: “I'm buzzing to get back in the ring and put in another top performance and push on towards a second world title at bantamweight,.
-I believe all of the bantamweight world title holders are there for the beating.”.
+In this page, you will find a list of 23 quotes from Paul Butler, from different articles.
+We analyzed 8 articles in which Paul Butler has been quoted in topics like Tete and Molina.
+Paul Butler’s most recent quote is: “I'm very happy to be teaming up with Matchroom Boxing and Sky Sports on the biggest and best platform in boxing.
+I'm craving those big nights and more world titles and I feel now I have the team in place to deliver that.
+I'm excited to be straight in a big fight against Stuart Hall on a rematch of our world title fight in Newcastle.
+The winner will be in place to fight the McDonnell v Solis winner and I plan on beating him in great style this time – I don't expect him to hear the final bell.”.
 To see more examples Paul Butler’s views and opinions, check out the section below.

 "I'm buzzing to get back in the ring and put in another top performance and push on towards a second world title at bantamweight,".
 "I believe all of the bantamweight world title holders are there for the beating.